 T +1 202 626 3694

-Successful defense of major Norwegian shipping company in civil and criminal investigation of OFAC sanctions violations.
+Successful defense of a major shipping company in the civil and criminal investigation of OFAC sanctions violations.

 "International Sanctions At A Glance", December 10, 2014: ICC-Russia (Moscow)